 Please note that the website might not function correctly using an outdated browser.
 We recommend updating your browser or using another one.

 The remuneration of the Group Executive Committee members is reviewed annually and is based on the Sampo Group Remuneration Principles.
-The remuneration includes fixed salary, fringe benefits and a defined contribution or a defined benefit pension contract, and may also include payments from short-term incentive programs and long-term incentive schemes.
+The remuneration includes fixed salary, fringe benefits and a supplementary defined contribution or defined benefit pension contract, and may also include payments from short-term incentive programs and long-term incentive schemes.

-The Group companies' Boards of Directors decide on one-year company-specific short-term incentive programs separately each year and on cash payouts from the programs in the following year.
-The Group Executive Committee members participate in one-year company-specific short-term incentive programs, where the payout is triggered by the operative result of each division and the outcome is determined on the basis of the Sampo Group result, individual performance, and where applicable, the business area result.
+The Sampo Group companies' Boards of Directors decide on one-year company-specific short-term incentive programs separately each year and on cash payouts from the programs in the following year.
+The Group Executive Committee members participate in one-year company-specific short-term incentive programs, where the payout is triggered by the operative result of each division and the outcome is determined on the basis of the Sampo Group result, individual performance, and where applicable, the business area or division result.
 The maximum amount that can be paid to the Group Executive Committee members from the programs corresponds to nine months' fixed salary.
-Part of the payout shall be deferred for at least three years as required in the regulatory framework applicable to each Group company.
+Part of the payout shall be deferred for at least three years as required in the regulatory framework applicable to each Sampo Group company.

 The Board of Directors decides on multiannual long-term incentive schemes and on cash payouts from the schemes.
 The Group Executive Committee members participate in the long-term incentive schemes 2014:1 and 2017:1 for Sampo Group's key employees, where the outcome is determined on the basis of Sampo's share price development over a period of three to five years starting from the issue of the scheme.
 The payout is divided into three annual instalments of 30 per cent, 35 per cent, and 35 per cent respectively.
 The Group Executive Committee members have been allocated 1,320,000 incentive units in the 2014:1 scheme and 1,241,000 incentive units in the 2017:1 scheme.

 In addition to the statutory pension schemes in the country of residence, the Group Executive Committee members are entitled to supplementary pension schemes, of which part are of a defined benefit type and part of a defined contribution type.
 The Finnish Group Executive Committee members are entitled to a lifetime defined benefit pension from the age of 60.
 The pension benefit is 60 per cent of the pensionable salary.
 The pensionable salary includes fixed salary, fringe benefits, holiday pay and short-term incentives and is calculated as an average of two out of the four last full years, where the best and the worst year are left out.
 The start of the pension can be postponed until the age of 68.

-The notice period for terminating the employment contracts of the Group Executive Committee members is either three or six months if the notice of termination is given by the employee.
+The notice period for terminating the employment or service contracts of the Group Executive Committee members is either three or six months if the notice of termination is given by the member.
 If the notice of termination is given by the employer, the notice period is either six or twelve months.
 The Group Executive Committee members are entitled to receive salary during the notice period.